mhostert/Heavy-Neutrino-Limits/README.md

 # Heavy Neutrino Limits

 This package and repo tracks the constraints on the coupling and masses of heavy neutral leptons (HNL).
+To access it, simply clone this repository.
+To access the underlying functions and create your own plots, you can install it as a standard PyPI package via ``python -m pip install heavy-neutrino-limits`` and import it in your Python script ``import HNLimits``.

 All limits are kept track in this [![Google Spreadsheets](https://img.shields.io/badge/Google_Sheets-Database-brightgreen.svg)](https://docs.google.com/spreadsheets/d/1p_fslIlThKMOThGl4leporUsogq9TmgXwILntUZOscg/edit?usp=sharing)